BackupNerd/Backup-Scripts/Security/README.md

 ### Please review, test and understand any scripts you download before implementing them in production!

 # SolarWinds Backup - Standalone Editon ###

-BulkSetGUIPassword.ps1

-	Script to bulk set/wipe a GUI Password for multiple devices.
-This is useful for limiting local and remote access to the Backup Manager client.

-ForceLogout.ps1

-	Script to automatically logout of the Backup.Management Console after an idle period